SEO Optimization in The Age of Over-Optimisation

 The fundamental issue is that Google is dedicated and ruthless about nuking link schemes designed to manipulate rankings…

-• – it is a clear and unequivocal breach of Webmaster guidelines and terms of service.
+• It is a clear and unequivocal breach of Webmaster guidelines and terms of service.

 • NAP data: Name, Address, Phone